 The Assistant Secretary shall perform all such duties as may be delegated by the Secretary and shall act in the absence of the Secretary.

+Qualifications

+For a member of the Congregation to be an Officer, in addition to meeting the qualifications specified in the Constitution, such member must be Jewish.

 Removal of an Officer